Tsukinatsune/IOS-website-volume/README.md

 In iPadOS 26.2, setting `element.volume` in JavaScript now successfully adjusts the actual playback volume.
 This is a significant behavior change that enables web apps to implement custom volume sliders.

-No official mention of this change appears in Safari 26.2 release notes or WebKit documentation searched as of January 2026.
+No official mention of this change appears in Safari & Chrome release notes or WebKit documentation searched as of January 2026.
 It may be an intentional new feature or an undocumented regression.

 #### Steps to Reproduce / Test Case
 1. Open Safari on iPadOS 26.2.